 An NBC TODAY segment shared with viewers Electronic Stability Control and Collision Mitigation Technology now offered as standard equipment on all new IC Bus school buses.

 NBC national investigative correspondent Jeff Rossen met with IC Bus representatives at a test track for the segment, which aired Thursday morning.
 He said school bus safety, a personal issue most people with school-aged children, is especially personal for him, because his two daughters were involved in a school bus crash earlier this year.
 The crash resulted in no injuries, but Rossen said not all crashes are that lucky.

 On-board computer systems developed by IC Bus and partner Bendix Commercial Vehicle Solutions stabilize the bus wheels and drivetrain in adverse road conditions and essentially senses danger and takes control of the bus automatically.
 With recent school bus crashes, resulting in many injuries and a death, this new technology is said to “save kid’s lives,” Rossen explained.

 Viewers rode along with Rossen and Trish Reed, vice president and general manager of IC Bus, as a school bus navigated a wet roadway with and without the electronic stability control system activated and to test new automatic emergency braking.
 Both features were announced at the STN EXPO in Reno this summer.

-Electronic Stability Control was used on a surface of wet payment while the driver of the bus made a turn, the computer knew what the driver and the bus was doing and automatically corrected itself to stay within the cones and not fishtail, which is what happened when Electronic Stability Control was turned off.
+Electronic stability control was used on a surface of wet payment while the driver of the bus made a turn, the computer knew what the driver and the bus were doing and automatically corrected itself to stay within the cones and not fishtail, which is what happened when electronic stability control was turned off.